jamesporter/solandra-svg/llm.md

 # Solandra SVG Documentation for LLMs

 This document provides a comprehensive overview of the `solandra-svg` library, designed to be easily understood and utilized by Large Language Models.
-It includes a description of the library's core concepts, annotated code examples, and tutorials based on the examples found in the `src/pages` directory of the project.
+It includes a description of the library's core concepts, annotated code examples and tutorials.

 ## Core Concepts